 |J8OW-6097||Never Baby Never (R. Hege)||Note 10018 B, Buffalo Bop CD 55018, Wendi LP 000012|

 These are almost certainly from the same session as the previous entry.
 According to Terry Gordon's Rockin' Country Style Web site, http://rcs.law.emory.edu/rcs/index.htm, the tunes got their BMI clearance in July 1958.
 Wendi LP 000012 was Dig that Rock & Roll from Indiana.
 Buffalo Bop CD 55018 was a compilation titled High School Caesar.

 Jerry Seifert was brought to me by Jerry Herman.
 He asked me to take him under my wing so to speak.
 Took him on several of my shows and eventually he wound up at Chess with us doing two of my songs: "Dirty White Bucks" b/w "Never Baby Never" for Note. (email to Armin Büttner, August 1, 2002)

-Haig is still active in music; he recently released a CD titled Still Kickin' Butt on the Radioactive Gold label.
+Haig is still active in music; some years ago he released a CD titled Still Kickin' Butt on the Radioactive Gold label.